 Based on positive top-line four-week results from a small exploratory Phase 2 study in nOH and discussions with the FDA, we advanced ampreloxetine into a Phase 3 program.
 The Phase 3 program includes two studies.
 The first study (SEQUOIA) is a four-week, randomized double-blind, placebo-controlled study designed to evaluate the efficacy and safety of ampreloxetine in patients with symptomatic nOH.
 The second study (REDWOOD) is a four-month open label study followed by a six-week randomized withdrawal phase to evaluate the durability of patient response of ampreloxetine.
 We announced the initiation of patient dosing in each Phase 3 study in early 2019.
 As described above and in Item 1A.
 Risk Factors, the COVID-19 pandemic has impacted the timeline for our clinical trials.
-While results from the Phase 3 four-week efficacy study were originally planned for late 2020, we now expect the SEQUOIA study to report data in 2021 and are evaluating the impact on the REDWOOD study that follows it.
+Given the ongoing COVID-19 pandemic and the fragility of the patient population, we, with input from the FDA and other regulators and ethics committees, are working to amend the protocols for these clinical trials to accommodate a decentralized approach in which patients can participate in the studies from home without needing to attend clinic visits.
+While results from the Phase 3 four-week efficacy study were originally planned for late 2020, we now expect the SEQUOIA study to report data in 2021, and we are evaluating the impact on the REDWOOD study that follows it.